 Born in Robin Hood country, Nottingham, and raised in various places in England, Paul has been creating photography for many years alongside his day job and has discovered digital art in recent times.

 His digital art is mainly abstract and the themes are based upon his experience of life and his environment.
-Whereas his photography is almost always nature based with an emphasis on the coast.
+Whereas his mixed media and photography is almost always nature based with an emphasis on the coast.
 His current long-term project is that of 'Coastal Life'.
 Paul’s passion for creating compelling imaginative images is clear in his works.